 Yana Skakun

 Norfolk has a remarkable tradition of agricultural barn architecture — flint and brick, timber-framed, and in some cases thatched.
-The converted wedding barns that have emerged from this heritage over the past 20 years offer some of the most naturally beautiful spaces for wedding photography in East Anglia.
+I have been photographing weddings across this county for long enough now to have my own working knowledge of which barns catch the light well at five o'clock in June, which ones get muddy after rain, and which ones have that one corner every photographer ends up using because it simply works.
+The converted wedding barns that have emerged from Norfolk's agricultural heritage over the past twenty years offer some of the most naturally beautiful spaces for wedding photography in the whole of East Anglia, and this guide is meant as a genuinely useful starting point if you are choosing between them.

 Part of the Heydon Estate in the heart of Norfolk, a beautifully restored threshing barn set within a walled kitchen garden.
 The flint and brick exterior, timber-framed interior and estate grounds provide a complete setting for both ceremony and reception photography.